jimmyhmiller/PlayGround/writings/programming/Notes on Abstraction.md

 ## Zach Tellman's Proposal

 I need to read elements of Clojure to actually understand this suggestion.
 I am not clear at all what the suggestion is supposed to be other than that it involves models, interfaces, and environments.
 It involves ignoring some details.

+## Ways in which we talk about Abstraction

+We talk about something being abstract vs concrete.
+This to be borrowed from philosophical talk of abstract objects.
+We also talk about things being more or less abstract.
+This does not have connection with the philosophical terms.
+This may be based more on abstraction in art.
+A series of paintings may be more abstract, that is less representational.
+We talk about "abstracting over" some detail or other.
+We discuss ideas "in the abstract".
+We talk about "good abstractions" and "leaky abstractions".
+We discuss the "cost of a particular abstraction".
+We say that some things are "too abstract" or that something looks like "premature abstraction".
+We talk about data abstractions as well as abstract data types.
+We have abstract base classes.